ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

     - [ ] Probably use: https://github.com/bergmark/feed
     - [ ] Generate RSS and Atom feeds.
     - [ ] link them somehow to some config or something.
+[ ] Need to work out / have a flag to generate a site without '/' prefixes on
+    the URLs so that they can be explored using the file brower.
+At present they stick to the /.
+Perhaps something to do with the absURL function and removing the abs bit if a flag is set and just doing everything relatively?

 I really like the idea of using the top level values as Initial caps, and